LuigiClemente/manuals/Gutricious Glucose Monitoring System Guide.md

 ### Data Collection and Logging

-- **Log Meals, Snacks, and Sugary Drinks**: During the 3 to 15 days of continuous monitoring, use the Gutricious app to log each meal, snack, and sugary drink you consume.
+- **Log Meals, Snacks, and Sugary Drinks:** During the 3 to 15 days of continuous monitoring, use the Gutricious app to log each meal, snack, and sugary drink you consume.
 Detailed logging will provide a clearer view of how your glucose levels respond to different foods and drinks.

-- **End of Monitoring**: Once you have completed your monitoring period, use the CGM device to generate a report of your glucose data.
+- **End of Monitoring:** Once you have completed your monitoring period, use the CGM device to generate a report of your glucose data.
 Save this report and submit it through the Gutricious app.

 ### Additional Benefits